rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 However, that's not all we offer.

-In addition to providing the Google Merchant Center feed template, our plugin can also generate Google product feeds in the correct format for various other Google Destinations.
+In addition to providing the Google Merchant Center feed template, our plugin can also generate WooCommerce Google product feeds in the correct format for various other Google Destinations.

 👉 [Check out all the Google Merchant Center Supports](https://rextheme.com/best-woocommerce-product-feed/google-product-feed/?utm_source=repo-CTA&utm_medium=PFM-repo&utm_campaign=PFM-repo-to-google-feeds)